 For audiences, I have called for the creation of a National Disability Arts Access Card, designed to create a consistent offer of discounts and customer service for disabled people across the funded UK network of arts venues and museums.

-There are currently hundreds of individual access schemes operating across the country with differing terms & conditions.
+There are currently hundreds of individual arts access schemes operating with differing terms & conditions.
 I want to streamline that to just one and whether you live in Antrim, Aberdeen, Aberdare or Aylesbury, you can expect consistency from our funded arts venues.
 Arts Council England has commissioned a feasibility study to explore options on how to deliver this initiative.

 Looking forward, I'll be asking how National Lottery funds can be better used to adapt arts premises for disabled employees and explore the potential of a Disability Cultural Charter.
 Such a document would outline the expectations of arts organisations in return for public subsidy and enshrine the rights of disabled audiences.

 I want to challenge the cultural sector to lead beyond the legal requirements of The Equality Act, to go beyond reasonable adjustment.
 To demonstrate that our national culture can truly embrace and value disabled people as artists, as employees, as audiences.
 As equals.

 Further information and supporting documentation can be found at: